 This button accesses a routine that flattens the illumination across an image.
 It can be useful in images where the rock art is partly in shadow.
 It can also flatten out non-uniform flash illumination.

 This button can be used to make adjustments to the colors in the image.
-It can either alter the saturation or smooth the colors.
-Reducing the saturation (by say .5) can tame the sometimes wild colors produced by DStretch.
+It can turn Grayscale mode on or off.
+This mode converts an enhancements to grayscale. this can be very useful in some cases.
+The button also can change the color cast, alter the saturation, reduce cyan color (all these are in the Adj Colors choice), or smooth the colors.
+Reducing the saturation (by say .5) and setting cyan to 0 can tame the sometimes wild colors produced by DStretch.
 Do this after a stretch.
 Smoothing the colors can help visualization in noisy images.
 Use smoothing before the stretch.

 This button performs a color balance routine that can help when color in the background of the paintings interferes with visualization or with DStretch enhancements.
 Hit this button before you do a stretch.